lexkastro/easysquid/README.md

 ### ACL Block

 This block is reserved to define ACL list.
-You can create ACLs by assigning them with the define `easysquid::acl` or symply putting all of them as a hash in the parameter `easysquid::acls`.
-Or even both approachs.
+You can create ACLs by assigning them to the define `easysquid::acl` or symply putting it all as a hash in the parameter `easysquid::acls`, or even both approaches.

-ACLs are created, how we said before, with the define `easysquid::acl`.
-This define creates the ACL and, in addition, HTTP_ACCESS clauses at the same time.
+ACLs are created, like said before, with the define `easysquid::acl`.
+This define creates the ACL and also HTTP\_ACCESS clauses at the same time.
 It uses the same order in both blocks.

-The define `easysquid::acl` will block any ACL order defined out of the ranges fixed by default or customized by you.
+The define `easysquid::acl` will block any ACL which order has been defined out of the default/customized fixed ranges.

 Each ACL must have the following structure:

 **acl_name**
 Name of the acl.
 Use only alphabetic, followed by alphanumeric and underscores only.
-For exemplo 'internal_lan', 'vlan_001', etc.
+For exemplo 'internal\_lan', 'vlan\_001', etc.
 Default = Must be supplied.

 **acl_type**
 Type of ACL.
-Squid has a lot - 'src', 'dst', 'localip', 'dstdomain', 'url_regex', etc.
+Squid has a lot - 'src', 'dst', 'localip', 'dstdomain', 'url\_regex', etc.
 Default = Must be supplied.

 **ensure**
 It can be set as 'argument' or 'file'.
-If you want to put ACL arguments directly in the ACL command, it will be 'argument'; If you want to reference an external include file with a list of arguments, ensure will be 'file'.
+If you want to put ACL arguments directly in the ACL command, it will be 'argument'; If you want to reference an external include file with a list of arguments, then ensure must be set as 'file'.
 If you specified 'file', you must pass path in the `$acl_args` parameter and the content in `$content`.
 In this case, the file will be created and managed by puppet.

 **content**
-If you assigned ensure as file, it will be the file content and the define will raise an error if you didn't give it.
+If you assigned ensure as 'file', it will be the file content and the define will raise an error if you don't provide it.
 Default  = undef.

 **acl_action**